 Asperger Syndrome – The Upper Cervical Connection

 You can see from the symptoms that AS is related to proper neurological function.
 The brain controls everything from speech patterns to motor controls.
-Memory, understanding social cues, and feeling empathy are all also controlled by the central nervous system (CNS).
+Memory, understanding social cues, and feeling empathy are all under the control of the central nervous system (CNS).
 Thus, therapies that support the CNS may be able to provide some benefit for AS patients.

 One particular part of the body that exerts a powerful influence over CNS function is the upper cervical spine.
 This part of the body protects the sensitive area where the brainstem meets the spinal cord.
 It also helps to facilitate blood flow to the brain.
 These and other factors can lead to CNS dysfunction if there is an upper cervical misalignment.